Can America's 'Civil Religion' Still Unite The Country?

 Just as young people are usually raised in the faith tradition of their parents, young Americans are schooled in the basics of the country's civil religion.

 Boys who aspire to become Eagle Scouts, for example, must first earn the "Citizenship in the Nation" merit badge.
-As part of the requirements, they must familiarize themselves with the Declaration of Independence, the Constitution, and the Bill of Rights, and discuss the documents with a counselor.
+As part of the requirements, they must familiarize themselves with the Declaration of Independence, the Constitution and the Bill of Rights, and they discuss the documents with a counselor.

 Among other requirements, they must choose a speech of "national historical importance" and explain "how it applies to American citizens today."
 Discussion of the issue of America's unique identity is a key part of the merit badge course.